hoangvananh2162004/hoangvananh_AWSFCj/content/6-Self-evaluation/_index.md

 pre: " <b> 6. </b> "
 ---

 During my internship at **AWS First Cloud Journey** from **08/09/2025** to **09/12/2025**, I had the opportunity to experience a real working environment and apply the knowledge I learned in school to everyday tasks.

-I participated in **[brief description of the main project or tasks]**, which helped me understand the workflow more clearly and improve various skills such as **[list of skills: programming, analysis, communication, reporting…]**.
+I had the opportunity to work in a dynamic environment, where my team and I studied and carried out a group project together.
+I also had the chance to learn and access AWS, explore various cloud platform services, practice and work directly with the cloud, and understand the importance of these services.
+Through this experience, I gained a deeper understanding of workflow processes and improved my skills in areas such as analysis, programming, reporting, and using basic cloud services.

-Throughout the internship, I always aimed to complete assigned tasks responsibly, maintain a professional attitude, and actively communicate with team members to work more effectively.
+Throughout the internship, I always tried to complete the assigned tasks well, maintained a professional attitude, and proactively communicated with team members to work more effectively.

 Below is my self-assessment: